On factorization and vector bundles of conformal blocks from vertex algebras

-Propositions \ref{prop:chiralnodal}, \ref{prop:FiniteTwisted}, and \ref{prop:coinvZhat} are at the heart of the paper and arise from the construction in \S\ref{sec:VAstable} of the sheaf $\mathscr{V}_C$ globalizing a vertex algebra $V$ over a nodal curve $C$, integral to the definition of the chiral Lie algebra.
+Propositions \ref{prop:chiralnodal}, \ref{prop:FiniteTwisted}, and \ref{prop:coinvZhat} are at the heart of this work, and arise from the construction in \S\ref{sec:VAstable} of the sheaf $\Vv_C$ globalizing a vertex algebra $V$ over a nodal curve $C$, integral to the definition of the chiral Lie algebra.
+The sheaf $\Vv_C$ is a slight variant on the sheaf $\mathscr{V}_C$ that we defined in \cite{dgt}.
+The two sheaves coincide for smooth curves, and as we explain here, we recover the results of \cite{dgt} using $\Vv_C$ in place of $\mathscr{V}_C$.
+So while the projectively flat connection can be obtained in both constructions (see Proposition \ref{prop:LC} for $\Vv_C$), to have factorization, we have used $\Vv_C$ (see \S \ref{VSheaf}, and \S \ref{VSheafS}).
 In Proposition \ref{prop:chiralnodal}, we explicitly describe the chiral Lie algebra on a nodal curve in terms of elements of the chiral Lie algebra on its normalization.
 This involves stable $k$-differentials that satisfy an infinite number of identities.
-To study coinvariants, a module $Z$ (defined in \S \ref{sec:coinvZhat}) comes into play in the normalization of the curve, when the attaching points of a node are untethered.
-To work with $Z$, we require that $V$ is rational.
-This implies that, in addition to being finite, $A(V)$ is semisimple (\S \ref{RVAS}), giving with some finesse, the decomposition of coinvariants as in the \hyperlink{thm:Fact}{Factorization Theorem}.

-Proposition \ref{prop:coinvZhat} allows us to reinterpret the (decomposed) coinvariants on the normalization as coinvariants on the nodal curve.
-Key to our argument is that the coinvariants we consider are finite-dimensional for smooth curves (Proposition \ref{prop:FiniteTwisted}), and so we may study them via their dual spaces, the spaces of conformal blocks, using correlation functions (Remark \ref{correlation}).

-In Proposition \ref{prop:FiniteTwisted} we show vector spaces of coinvariants defined from the chiral Lie algebra and smooth curves of arbitrary genus are finite-dimensional.
-Known to be true in special cases, this result is a natural generalization of work of Abe and Nagatomo \cite{an1} for coinvariants defined from Zhu's Lie algebra and smooth curves with formal coordinates (see \S \ref{FiniteHistory} for history of the problem).
-As in \cite{an1}, for this result we assume $V$ is $C_2$-cofinite, that is, a certain subspace of $V$ has finite codimension.
-This property also implies that $V$ has finitely many simple modules.
+In Proposition \ref{prop:FiniteTwisted}, we show that vector spaces of coinvariants defined from the chiral Lie algebra and smooth curves of arbitrary genus are finite-dimensional.
+Known to be true in special cases, this result is a natural generalization of work of Abe and Nagatomo \cite{an1} for coinvariants defined from Zhu's Lie algebra and smooth curves with formal coordinates (see \S \ref{FiniteHistory} for the history of the problem).
+As in \cite{an1}, we assume here that $V$ is $C_2$-cofinite, which implies $C_k$-cofiniteness for $k \ge 1$ \cite{BuhlSpanning,KarelLi}.

-As an application of the \hyperlink{thm:Fact}{Factorization Theorem}, we show:
+Proposition \ref{prop:coinvZhat} reinterprets coinvariants at a nodal curve as coinvariants on the normalization by the action of a Lie subalgebra of the chiral Lie algebra.
+The proof of this result, for which we assume $V$ is $C_1$-cofinite, uses that lowest weight $V$-modules admit spanning sets of PBW-type, following \cite[Cor.~3.12]{KarelLi}.

+In \S\ref{sec:sheafofcoinariantsfinal}, following Tsuchimoto \cite{ts} in the case of simple affine vertex algebras, we show the sheaf of coinvariants $\mathbb{V}\left(V;M^{\bullet}\right)$ is coordinate-free and descends to the moduli space $\overline{\mathcal{M}}_{g,n}$ of stable $n$-pointed curves of genus $g$.
+As an application of the \hyperlink{thm:Fact}{factorization theorem}, we show: